-Mr. Clarence W. Olson, Business Manager
+Mr. David A. Steele, Business Manager

 A substantial portion (more than 50%) of the actual cost of providing a college education at Clearwater Christian College is provided by friends and organizations who agree with the unique purposes of the college.
 Many of these contributions are made at considerable personal sacrifice.
 They are made out of love to the Lord Jesus Christ.
 Contributors consider their gifts as investments in the lives and ministries of the students who enroll.
 Charges to students in some of the categories listed below therefore do not nearly cover actual costs.
 All charges are kept as low as possible.
-Annual cost including room, board, tuition, and fees is about \$1900.
+Total annual cost for resident students is approximately \$2300.00 and for commuting students \$950.00.
 Because of economic conditions, the charges are necessarily subject to change at the beginning of a new semester.